nus-cs2103-AY2324S2/ip/docs/README.md

 ### Data-wiping
 Deleting the file `scribblesData` created by Scribbles will wipe all data currently stored by Scribbles.
 This includes all tasks stored and their details.
-However this does not affect the functioning of Scribbles.
+However, this does not affect the functioning of Scribbles.
 If you wish to use Scribbles again, running Scribbles will create a new `scribblesData` file without any stored data and you can continue using Scribbles as normal.